 Community Custodianship Initiatives

-One of our main Community Custodianship Initiatives is with Chief Ishsaqua Saboedien ( seen above) and Chief Stephen Fritz of the South Peninsula Khoi Council in Ocean View, our friends, colleagues and neighbours on the Southern Peninsula that are all descendants of the indigenous Khoi people.
+One of our main Community Custodianship Initiatives is with Chief Ishsaqua Saboedien and Chief Stephen Fritz of the South Peninsula Khoi Council in Ocean View.
+These are our friends, colleagues and neighbours on the Southern Peninsula that are all descendants of the indigenous Khoi people.

-In Ocean View at the Care Centre these projects include:
+Ocean View projects at the Care Centre update:

-Sponsoring free Khoi language classes, for all, led by Senior Khoisan Chief Ishmael Sabodien (Ishaqua), including, drumming, dancing and song circles for all age groups re-introducing aspects of their Sacred Heritage.
+- We sponsor free Khoi classes led by Senior Khoisan Chief Ishmael Sabodien (Ishaqua).
+This includes language, drumming, dancing and song circles for all age groups.
+These classes also help reintroducing aspects of the sacred heritage.

-Nature hikes, introducing them to the sacred sites and shelters, teaching both children and grown up alike, about the medicinal and edible wild food.
-We are also busy training future field guides in preperation to run their own tours.
+- Nature hikes, introducing them to the sacred sites and shelters, teaching both children and grown up alike, about the medicinal and edible wild food.
+We are also busy training future field guides in preparation to run their own tours.

-You can make a donation to help support this important work to safeguard the Sacred Sites of Southern Africa along with developing a strong network of Community Custodianship projects around the country.
+- You can make a donation to help support this important work safeguarding the Sacred Sites of Southern Africa along with developing a strong network of Community Custodianship projects around the country.